peterkappus/hugo-pk/content/blog/okrs-in-research-qa-operations-support-teams/index.md

 >
 "'Tain't what you do, it's the way that you do it." &ndash; Ella Fitzgerald</span>

 Teams involved in scientific research, operations, QA, and customer support often struggle to adopt OKRs.
-I recently had the privilege of training a group of physicists, mathematicians, and computer scientists in Oxford about OKRs.
+I recently had the privilege of training a group of physicists, mathematicians, and computer scientists about OKRs.
 These teams were performing complex quantitative modelling and scientific research activities as well as providing operational & production support for those research activities.

 Previously I worked with production support engineering teams at the BBC who were responsible for keeping BBC television on the air.